email@example.com 978-7790 Assistant Professor: 20th century U.S, U.S. and the World Ph.D, Northwestern University, 2017

 Ph.D., University of Illinois, Urbana-Champaign, 2013.

 A modern Europeanist with a speciality in Germany, his current research is Culture from the Slums: Punk Rock, Authenticity, and Alternative Culture in East and West Germany.
-He will be teaching courses in World Civilizations and upper division European History.
+He teaches courses in World Civilizations and upper division European History.
+Check out his recent talk: The Big Lie: Nazi propaganda, Antisemitism, and the Coming of the Third Reich in the Fairmount College Presents in its Perspecties: Reestablishing Reality Series.

 Robin Henry: email@example.com 978-7741